Provence Bucket List: What are the Top Tourist Attractions to Visit in Provence, France?

 Watch boats in the Old Port of Marseille

-The Old Port of Marseille has been one of Europe’s trading hubs since ancient times.
+Since ancient times, the Old Port of Marseille has been one of Europe’s trading hubs.
 At present, the port is now a tourist destination with stylish boutique hotels and cafés.

-There are lots of things that you can do in the Old Port of Marseille alone.
+You can do many things in the Old Port of Marseille alone.
 You can watch the boats and the people while you enjoy the setting sun against the port.
 You can shop for fresh fish early in the morning in the Quai des Belges Fish Market.
 You can climb up the Saint Marie lighthouse.
 You can ride the eco-friendly ferry and cruise along the waters.

 Those are just a few of the long list of activities that you can do in the Old Port of Marseille.